 Where to eat and drink in Tangermünde

 We had a great lunch at Exempel Gaststuben.
 This restaurant is located in an old school building, with lots of the original interior end equipment intact.
 There’s also nice outdoor seating for sunny days.
-If you visit Exempel, have a look inside in the different rooms.
+If you visit Exempel, have a look inside the different rooms.
 For a restaurant, the interior is really unique.

 Schulzens Restaurant (at Schulzens Hotel) is another great option for food.
 With seating both indoors and outside in the garden or at the terrace, this restaurant serves large portions of modern, traditional food.